PostHog/posthog.com/contents/blog/creating-ideal-customer-profile.md

 featuredImageType: full
 ---

-One of the most important things we've ever done at PostHog, is to create an Ideal Customer Profile.
+Creating an Ideal Customer Profile is one of the most important things we've ever done at PostHog.

 You can see it in our revenue growth: